zagaran/sample-django-app/readme.md

 If you have configured everything correctly, you should see each command complete and notify you that the project is ready to be viewed.

+- If you include `nwb` as a dependency, you can use the locally-installed `nwb` by running `node_modules/.bin/nwb server --no-vendor` instead of relying on a globally installed `nwb`.

 ### Adding a new React component